Photo of Health Center waiting room

 Closures: Office is closed for all holidays and university breaks.

-All main campus undergraduate students are assessed a health services fee and may use the services of the Student Health Center on an unlimited basis at no additional cost:
+All main campus undergraduate and graduate students are assessed a Health/Wellness & Safety fee (see current rates here) and may use the services of the Student Health Center on an unlimited basis at no additional cost, with the following exceptions:

 • Laboratory rates and outside pharmacy charges are not covered by the Student Health Center fee but may be covered by the student's health insurance

-• If MMR vaccination is required for compliance with University policy, we have those available for $100 per injection (two are required)
+• Two doses of MMR vaccination are required for compliance with university policy.
+The MMR vaccine is available for $100 per injection (billed to student account)*

-• Flu vaccines will be available in the fall FREE for all undergraduates
+Flu vaccines will be available in the fall FREE for all students

 All students